-By calling names, such as fool or moron, children regulate their peers' performance in class and set clear-cut boundaries of acceptance.
+By calling names, such as fool or moron, children regulate their peers' performance in class and set clearcut boundaries of acceptance.
 Therefore, children with learning disabilities are constructed as "Others" due to lack of conformity to classroom's expectations of mind-body differences (Holt, 2004).

 3.3.4.
-Social class - Social Inequality
+Social class - social inequality

-According to Rigby (2004), there is not a staunch connectionbetween violence in schools and social inequalities.
+According to Rigby (2004), there is no reliable connection between violence in schools and social inequalities.
 Notwithstanding, there are divergences in so far as some researchers do support their potential correlation (O'Moore, Kirkham & Smith, 1997; Herr & Anderson, 2003), while others advocate against it (Rigby, 2004) or find very little association (Wolke et al., 2001; Due et al., 2009).

-In general, participants associate social inequalities with various patterns of violence (Zambeta et al., 2016, p.
-26;Rafalska&Styslavska, 2016, p.
-26;Enyedi&Lázár, 2016, p.
-11;Vujović, 2016, p.
+In general, participants associate social inequalities with various differing patterns of violence (Zambeta et al., 2016, p.
+26; Rafalska & Styslavska, 2016, p.
+26; Enyedi & Lázár, 2016, p.
+11; Vujović, 2016, p.
 3).
-However, perpetration and victimisation related with socio-economic background of students are differentiated among countries.
-In this context, subjects of perpetration and victimisation are both mentioned to belong to most deprived and to most privileged social groups.
-Specifically, in Greece's and Montenegro's reports, students from upper socio-economic groups are more frequently described as perpetrators (Zambeta et al., 2016, p.
-26;Vujović, 2016, p.
+However, perpetration and victimisation related to the socio-economic background of students are differentiated between countries.
+In this context, subjects of perpetration and victimisation are both mentioned as belonging to the most deprived and to the most privileged social groups.
+Specifically, in reports from Greece and Montenegro, students from higher socio-economic groups are more frequently described as perpetrators (Zambeta et al., 2016, p.
+26; Vujović, 2016, p.
 3).